-To compare the performance of the proposed methods with standard approaches, we consider the two performance measures, namely the return levels estimation and the information loss.
-To imitate the situation of newer weather stations having shorter records, we randomly selected $n = 50$ stations as training sites and used the full records in these stations for training.
-Another $n^* = 100$ testing sites were randomly selected from the rest of the stations and a random sample of 10 consecutive years was selected from each testing site for fitting.
-Density estimates and 5- to 30-year return levels were obtained from non-parametric approaches including our proposed approaches and standard KDE, as well as parametric approaches of maximum likelihood estimates within the family of Gamma and GEV distribution.
-The performance metric we used to evaluate density estimation was information loss as assessed via cross-entropy \eqref{def:looce}, and that for return level estimates is the relative difference of the estimates and the empirical return levels that are obtained from full records in the testing stations.
-The entire process was repeated $10$ times with the overall average cross-entropies reported in \autoref{tbl:haihe.cv.kl} and the relative differences of the return levels averaged over the stations displayed in \autoref{fig:haihe.return.level}.
+We compared return levels estimation and the information loss of the proposed methods with standard approaches.
+To imitate the situation of newer weather stations having shorter records, we randomly selected $n = 50$ stations as training sites and retained the full records in these stations for training, and another $n^* = 100$ testing sites where records from randomly chosen 10 consecutive years were used for fitting.
+Estimates of density and 5- to 30-year return levels were obtained from non-parametric approaches including our proposed methods and standard KDE, as well as parametric approaches of maximum likelihood estimates within the families of Gamma and GEV distribution.
+The performance metric used to evaluate density estimation was cross-entropy \eqref{def:looce}, which measures the overall fit.
+For return level estimates, we used the relative difference of the estimates to the empirical return levels that are obtained from full records in the testing stations, which measures the fit in the right tail.
+The entire process was repeated $10$ times, and the overall average cross-entropies and the relative differences of the return levels averaged over the stations are reported in \autoref{fig:haihe.return.level}.